biojava/biojava.github.io/_wikis/BioJava:Cookbook:Sequence:Regex.md

 One of the interesting things you can do with BioJava's MotifTools is to make a Sequence into a Java regular expression Pattern.
-You can then use this Pattern to search Strings for the existance of that Pattern.
+You can then use this Pattern to search Strings for the existence of that Pattern.
 The generated Pattern can even be from an ambiguous sequence such as "acgytnwacrs"